hoolek77/task-berry/README.md

   - password: Hello321!
 ```

-The API demo is hosted on a free Heroku dyno (sleepy one), so the first request will take around 30 seconds (it needs to wake up).
+The API demo is hosted on a free `render` plan (sleepy one), so the first request will take around 30 seconds (it needs to wake up).

 ![Landing Page](./docs/images/landing.png)